cschaible/framework-comparison-2020/readme.md

 # Comparison of different languages and frameworks

-This repository shows a sample application implemented in different programming languages (go, java, kotlin, rust) and with different frameworks (fasthttp, spring-mvc, micronaut, quarkus, actix).
+This repository shows a sample application implemented in different programming languages (go, java, kotlin, rust) using different frameworks (fasthttp, spring-mvc, micronaut, quarkus, actix).

-## Application use case
+## Application

+The initial version was written by Novatec colleague [csh0711](https://github.com/csh0711/micronaut-data-graalvm-kotlin) in kotlin using micronaut (the micronaut implementation in this repo is a modified version of it).

-The use case is a simple CRUD application where "Footballers" can be managed.
+The use case is a simple CRUD application where a "Footballer" entity can be managed.
 All applications have the same API with the following endpoints:

 | Method | Endpoint | Request Body | Response |